Sahil-Aktar-Khandakar/superstore-analysis/README.md

 ![Superstore Dashboard Overview](visuals/dashboard_overview_v1.png)

 ## Key Insights
-Technology is the top-performing category, contributing the highest share of total sales (~36%), followed by Furniture and Office Supplies, which show relatively similar contributions.
+-Technology is the top-performing category, contributing the highest share of total sales (about 36%), followed by Furniture and Office Supplies, each contributing over 30%.

-Consumer segment drives the majority of sales (over 50%), significantly outperforming Corporate and Home Office segments, indicating strong demand from individual consumers.
+-The Consumer segment generates more than half of total sales, outperforming the Corporate and Home Office segments.

-Sales are geographically concentrated, with California and New York contributing a disproportionately high share of total sales compared to other states.
+-Sales are highly concentrated in California and New York, while most other states contribute relatively smaller sales volumes.

-Sales and Quantity trends show consistent growth over time, suggesting steady demand with periodic fluctuations rather than sharp volatility.
+-Sales and quantity show a steady upward trend over time, while profit fluctuates more compared to sales.

-Metric comparison (Sales, Profit, Quantity) highlights that high sales volume does not always correspond to equally high profit, emphasizing the need to analyze profitability separately.
+-Comparison across Sales, Profit, and Quantity shows that products with high sales volume do not always generate high profit.